 Quick trip down to Invercargill, then back up to the winery area east of Queenstown and south of Wanaka, on the way back up there.
 Turns out that Kate had some very handy connections in the winery trade, since her brother-in-law runs on of the nicest restaurants in Auckland, so I followed her around for a couple days while she smoozed with various wine making friends and I stood by with a glass in hand.
 Another bit of good fortune in my hand.
-I never argue with a good wine experience.
+I never argue with good food experience or a good wine experience.

 After a couple more days in Wanaka, including one excellent night of karaoke featuring an excellent group rendition, or at least a very loud one, of Bohemian Rhapsody, I moved on to Christchurch, the largest city on the South Island by far.
 Played a little poker there at the local casino and hung out for a few days, then took the short train ride up to Kaikoura (My favorite tour guide, younger division).